apache/qpid-proton/tutorial/tutorial.rst

-To be notified of this we pass a reference to self as the handler in ``connect()`` and define an ``on_connection_remote_open()`` method within which we can create our receiver and sender using the connection context we obtained from the earlier ``connect()`` call, and passing the handler implementations defined by ``HelloWorldReceiver`` and ``HelloWorldSender`` respectively.
+To be notified of this we pass a reference to self as the handler in ``connect()`` and define an ``on_connection_remote_open()`` method within which we can create our receiver using the connection context we obtained from the earlier ``connect()`` call, and passing the handler implementation defined by ``HelloWorldReceiver``.
+When the remote peer confirms the establishment of that receiver we get a callback on ``on_link_remote_open()`` and that is where we then create our sender, passing it the ``HelloWorldSender`` handler.
+Delaying the creation of the sender until the receiver is established avoids losing messages even when these are not queued up by the remote peer.

 We'll add definitions to ``HelloWorld`` of ``on_link_remote_close()`` and ``on_connection_remote_close()`` also, so that we can be notified